nown1337/PUBG-DMA/README.md

 # NeonAbyss Launcher

-## Here you can download launcher, join my discord server for license!
+> You can obtain a license key from the [NeonAbyss discord server](https://discord.gg/N8RfW24Jn9)

 **Discord:** [Join the NeonAbyss server](https://discord.gg/N8RfW24Jn9)